Built-in tool execution

 Learn about Letta's built-in tools that execute with privileged access on the Letta server.

-Execution Environment
+Execution environment

-Section titled “Execution Environment”Built-in tools run in a special execution context:
+Section titled “Execution environment”Built-in tools run in a special execution context.

-- Where: Letta server (privileged context)
+- Where: The Letta server (privileged context)

 - Permissions: Full system access (within sandbox boundaries)

-Unlike custom tools that you define or MCP tools from external servers, built-in tools are part of the core Letta platform and cannot be modified or customized.
+Unlike custom tools that you define, or MCP tools from external servers, built-in tools are part of the core Letta platform and cannot be modified or customized.

-Section titled “Available Built-in Tools”Web Search
+Section titled “Available built-in tools”Web search

-Section titled “Web Search”Search the web and retrieve results directly from your agent.
+Section titled “Web search”Search the web and retrieve results directly from your agent.

 Tool name: web_search